How to Celebrate New Year's Like a Russian

 - It's also believed that to honor the new year, it's best to wear new clothes, or at least new underwear.
 That's why underwear, socks, t-shirts etc. are popular presents.

-But unlike Santa, Ded Moroz doesn't ride reindeers or slide down the chimney or live with Mrs. Claus and the elfs at the North Pole.
+But unlike Santa, Ded Moroz doesn't ride reindeer or slide down the chimney or live with Mrs. Claus and the elves at the North Pole.

 To surprise and delight the kids, Russians actually invite people dressed as Ded Moroz and Snegurochka into their homes.
-The deal is: you get a present for reciting a poem, a song or a dance.
+The deal is that you get a present for reciting a poem, a song or a dance.

-Russian New Year's Eve feast is unthinkable without traditional holiday salads "Olivier" and "Shuba".
+The Russian New Year's Eve feast is unthinkable without the traditional holiday salads "Olivier" and "Shuba."

-It's basically tradition, holidays, happiness and your childhood boiled, chopped and served with mayo (for a full recipe click HERE).
+Olivier resembles potato salad but with more ingredients.
+It's basically tradition, comfort and your childhood boiled, chopped and served with mayo.

 Russians also feast on

-and wash it down with copious amounts of champagne and vodka (tip: bad idea to mix the two).
+. . . and wash it down with copious amounts of champagne and vodka.
+(Tip: It's a bad idea to mix the two.)

 New Year's Eve Poll

-How do you like to celebrate the New Year's eve?
+How do you like to celebrate New Year's Eve?